dgokcin/dotfiles/README.md

 - **yamllint**: Configuration for YAML linting to maintain consistent YAML file formatting.
 - **iterm2, terminator, winterm**: Terminal configurations for different platforms to customize terminal settings.

-Feel free to explore each dotfile to understand how it works.
+Feel free to explore the configurations and adapt them to your needs.
+If you have any suggestions or improvements, please let me know!